gmmatt/torgeternity/Readme.md

 - Changed some fonts in UI; updated UI appearance
 - Fixed an issue where some sheets creted under very early versions of the TE system were not correctly displaying attributes on SK sheets.
+- Fixed an issue where spells were not rollable.

 v.
 0.92.1